achall36/RoxvilleRooster.github.io/swade-rules-summary.md

 #### Before you begin

-Get an extra deck of playing cards to use for the chase course (a/k/a tyhe chase deck).
-Shuffle that chase deck.
+Get an extra deck of playing cards (a/k/a the chase deck) to use for the chase course.
+Shuffle the chase deck.

 #### Sequence of play for a chase